 DefinitionAdrenocortical carcinoma is cancer of the adrenal cortex.
-The adrenal glands are two glands located above each kidney.
+The adrenal glands are 2 glands located above each kidney.
 The glands produce important hormones.
 These hormones regulate heart rate, blood pressure, and many other vital functions, including response to stress and infection.
-The adrenal cortex is the outside layer of the two adrenal glands.Cancers of the adrenal cortex are rare.
+The adrenal cortex is the outside layer of the 2 adrenal glands.Cancers of the adrenal cortex are rare.
 The majority of these tumors produce excess hormones.
 The excess hormones can change hormonal balance.

 |Anatomy of the Adrenal Glands|